 The potential long-term impacts of switching investment options

 Investment markets such as the Australian share market and other global investment markets have experienced large relative fluctuations in value since the beginning of 2020.
-These fluctuations can be attributed to continued market uncertainty resulting from a variety of issues including:
+These fluctuations can be attributed to continued market uncertainty resulting from a variety of issues.

 Whilst past performance is not a reliable indicator of future performance, history has shown that there is no signal to indicate when the market has reached its low and that markets tend to recover over time.
-When markets recover, which can sometimes happen quickly, members who have switched to more conservative options when markets started to fall, miss out on the recovery.
-This can significantly impact the long-term value of their account.
+When markets do recover - which can sometimes happen quickly - members who’ve switched to more conservative options when markets fell miss out on the recovery.
+This can significantly impact the long-term value of their accounts.